fedspendingtransparency/data-act-broker-web-app/README.md

 ### Application Configuration

 The `data-act-broker-web-app` folder provides a configuration object in the `GlobalConstants.js` file.
 By default, it is configured to use the local API endpoint - `http://localhost:9999/v1/`.
-To use the Production endpoint, either overwrite the API property in `GlobalConstants.js`, or you can change the `start` script in the `package.json` file to point at the `webpack.prod.config.js` file:
+To use the Production endpoint (`https://broker-api.usaspending.gov/v1/`), either overwrite the API property in `GlobalConstants.js`, or you can change the `start` script in the `package.json` file to point at the `webpack.prod.config.js` file:

 ```json
     "start": "webpack-dev-server --progress --open --config ./webpack/webpack.prod.config.js",